-State Historic Tax Credit Program PA 343 of 2020 is an historic preservation tax incentive program, administered by the State Historic Preservation Office (SHPO) and Department of Treasury, offering a twenty-five percent (25%) credit of qualified rehabilitation expenditures for the rehabilitation of residential and commercial historic properties. aimed at residential and commercial historic preservation of rules anticipated for release in the near future.
+State Historic Tax Credit Program PA 343 of 2020 is an historic preservation tax incentive program, administered by the State Historic Preservation Office (SHPO) and Department of Treasury, offering a twenty-five percent (25%) credit of qualified rehabilitation expenditures for the rehabilitation of residential and commercial historic preservation efforts in Michigan.
+The program is currently undergoing a revision of rules anticipated for release in the near future.